jboss-fuse/quickstarts/README.md

 Demonstrates how to send a list of Intermediate Document (IDoc) to SAP from Apache Camel.

+###sap-idoclist-server-standalone

+Demonstrates how to handle a list of Intermediate Document (IDoc) from SAP within Apache Camel.

 -----
 For more information see: